WCBS-TV—September 21, 2010

 Physical therapy rehab is hard work and can be painful.
 It’s amazing how muscles lose strength after surgery and joints get stiff without movement.

-That’s also why, if you can, physical therapy even before surgery is a good idea to build strength and flexibilty that will make rehab and recovery easier after surgery.
+That’s also why, if you can, physical therapy even before surgery is a good idea to build strength and flexibility that will make rehab and recovery easier after surgery.

 So how often do you need to be doing physical therapy after surgery?
 Ideally two or three times a week, but then you need to be doing special exercises every day.